domschl/WinSteamOnMac/README.md

 **Note:** This section is only for updates later, once the complete installation was finished.
 For initial installation, continue with **Continue installation**.

 **Note:** Update doesn't seem to be a straight foreward process.
 You might need to completely start over, if things go wrong.

+- `game-porting-toolkit` version 1.0.2 seems to require at least beta 3 of macOS Sonoma.

 If you want to update your x86 homebrew at a later point: